unosquare/uno-react/README.md

 This hook allow us to keep updated the values of a model that are related to an input, handling the input's `onChange` calls.
 During the first render the model will have the initialValue.

-@param {object} initialValue dafault or initial model
+@param {object} initialValue dafault or initial model.

 @returns [model, handleChange]

-* model: {object} the current model, that keeps the information updated
+* model: {object} the current model, that keeps the information updated.
-* handleChange: {function} this function should be called on the onChange event
+* handleChange: {function} this function should be called on the onChange event.

 ***Note***: the `handleChange` method will update the model by the target.name event property if it is found, otherwise it will be added to the model.